igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 ~~~~
 {: title="Scheme 2B"}

-A further option would be to substitute the spin bit with the delay bit (or
+A further option would be to substitute the Spin bit with the Delay bit (or
-hidden delay bit) leaving the two reserved bits for loss detection.
-The proposed
+hidden Delay bit), leaving the two reserved bits for loss detection.
+The
-schemes are:
+proposed schemes are:

 ~~~~
           0 1 2 3 4 5 6 7          0 1 2  3 4 5 6 7